 What are the participant requirements?

-- Participants in this program must be registered members in a scouting unit (Troop, Crew, or Post), have completed the 8th grade or be at least 14 years of age by the course start date, and have the recommendation of their unit leader.
+Participants in this program must be registered members in a scouting unit (Troop, Crew, or Post), have completed the eighth grade, or be at least 14 years of age by the course start date, and have the recommendation of their unit leader.

-- All NYLT participants must have a completed Annual Health & Medical Record (AHMR) with Parts A, B and C completed.
+All NYLT participants must have a completed Annual Health & Medical Record (AHMR) with Parts A, B and C completed.
 Part C of the form is the physical examination which must be signed by a certified and licensed health-care provider recognized by the BSA.
-Recognized providers are physicians (MD, DO), nurse practitioners, and physician’s assistants.
+Recognized providers are physicians (MD, DO), nurse practitioners, and physician assistants.
 Substitute forms will not be accepted.
 Please note, participants are required to submit a copy of their AHMR for each week they attend camp.